-How to Implement Tappx on Admob for 100% Fillrate!
+How to Implement AdMob and Tappx on Unity.

-How To Implement Tappx on AdMob for 100% FillRate!
-This tutorial describes why and how you can implement...
+How To Implement AdMob and Tappx on Unity This tutorial describes how you can insert one ad...

 Screenshots will convince users to purchase or download your app before reading almost anything (except for your app name).
 Their quality is crucial; if screenshots are incorrect or unappealing, users are lead to believe that the app’s quality is the same, and they will not download it.
 That being said, great screenshots are invaluable assets to your app’s promotion success.

 Beyond showcasing your apps worth via eye-catching screenshots, it is beneficial to include a little bit of text on your screenshot, too.
 Here, you can briefly describe your app and further persuade users to download.